anasty17/mirror-leech-telegram-bot/README.md

 ```
 sudo dockerd
 ```
-**Note**: If not started or starting do this command below then try to start.
+- **Note**: If not started or not starting, run the command below then try to start.
 ```
 sudo apt install docker.io
 ```